-As well as offering valuable extra living space, loft conversions give one of the best returns on investment you can get when it comes to extending.
-‘Property experts frequently cite having a loft conversion as the project that will add most value to your home,’ says Becke Livesey, director at Econoloft.
-‘It’s not unusual for our customers in Greater London to report added values of between £45,000 and £70,000.’
+As well as offering valuable extra living space, loft conversions provide one of the best returns on investment you can get when it comes to extending, with experts suggesting they add the most value to your home in comparison to the cost.

-And because most loft conversions are generally allowed under permitted development rights, there’s no need to go through the lengthy process of obtaining planning permission.
-Here’s everything you need to know…
+Because most loft conversions are generally allowed under permitted development rights, there’s no need to go through the lengthy process of obtaining planning permission.